SegoCode/AutoWall/README.md

 Autowall uses a Configuration File that can be easily modified to customise how the application behaves, allowing you to set the following values:

-`redResetButton=false`
+`redResetButton`
-  - Keeps the "reset" button in its default color.
-When set to true, it changes the color of the "reset" button to a cool red.
+  - When set to false, the "reset" button retains its default color.
+If set to true, it changes the color of the "reset" button to a cool red.

-`autoPauseFeature=true`
+`autoPauseFeature`
-  - Enables the auto-pause feature.
-When set to true, videos will stop when the wallpaper is not visible.
+  - When set to true, the auto-pause feature is enabled, causing videos to stop when the wallpaper is not visible.
+If set to false, this feature is disabled, allowing videos to continue playing regardless of wallpaper visibility.

-`mouseToWallpaper=true`
+`mouseToWallpaper`
-  - Allows mouse input to interact with the wallpaper.
-When set to true, it enables features like having the wallpaper follow the cursor or change its perspective.
+  - When set to true, mouse input is allowed to interact with the wallpaper, enabling features like having the wallpaper follow the cursor or change its perspective.
+If set to false, mouse input does not affect the wallpaper.

-`allFilesAllowed=false`
+`allFilesAllowed`
-  - Restricts the file types that can be chosen in the popup for selecting a wallpaper file.
-When set to true, all file types can be selected.
+  - When set to false, the application restricts the file types that can be chosen for selecting a wallpaper file.
+If set to true, all file types are allowed in the popup for choosing a wallpaper file.

-`askMultiScreen=true`
+`askMultiScreen`
-  - Disables the popup for multi-screen configuration.
-When set to false, the application always runs in standalone mode, not considering multiple screens even if detected.
+  - When set to true, the popup for multi-screen configuration is disabled.
+If set to false, the application considers multiple screens if detected and may prompt for multi-screen configuration.

-`forceWebview=false`
+`forceWebview`
-  - Keeps the Autowall from using WebView for rendering unless necessary.
-When set to true, it forces the Autowall to always use WebView for rendering.
+  - When set to false, Autowall uses WebView for rendering only when necessary.
+If set to true, Autowall is forced to always use WebView for rendering.

 ## Lives wallpapers for AutoWall
 <details>